Vineyard bird control without netting - is it possible

 Harvest time: Prior to harvest bird nets have to be removed, exposing the grapes at the time when they are the most attractive to the birds!

-If bird netting isn't so great, are there alternatives and what are they?
+Are there alternatives to netting and what are they?
 In the past, alternative methods for deterring birds without netting, have been limited, particularly in high bird pressure areas.
 Options from the simple scarecrow to gas gun bangers, whilst deterring birds to some degree, haven't necessarily had the effectiveness to allow them to replace netting completely.
 Bird deterrents have more been used as a supplement to netting, to help deter birds from the area in general.
 Other methods including shooting and use of quad bikes are costly, labour intensive and unsustainable.
 But now, technology is changing bird control.
 Advances in technology, as in many industries, is changing the way growers can solve their bird problems.
 Are there alternatives to netting and what are they?
 Read more in our article - technology is changing bird control.